elizabeth-mills/Technical-Copy-Editing-Exercise/terraform-getting-started.md

 $ touch main.tf
 ```

-Paste the following lines into the file.
+Paste the following lines into the file:

 ```hcl
 provider "aws" {